-Content creator friend — can we get real for a sec?
+Content creator friend, if you’ve wondered about the best blog post length — can we get real for a sec?

 The only kind of content that works for your business is the kind that’s published.

 The #realtalk about blog post length is this:

 - Content plans, outlines, or first drafts won’t help